With lists, libraries, sites, and site collections, the SharePoint platform is really well suited to project management.

 The Portfolio Reporting is super handy when you need to report on a group of projects that fall outside the typical hierarchy.

-It could be a series of project that are of particularly high-value, maybe sensitive projects that require extra scrutiny, or some other grouping that is of importance to you.
+It could be a series of projects that are of particularly high-value, maybe sensitive projects that require extra scrutiny, or some other grouping that is of importance to you.

 Features of Portfolio Reports in BrightWork

 The Project Office and Portfolio Reporting templates both include a set of cross-project dashboards that enable senior executives to see, at-a-glance, how all projects are performing and easily identify the ones that are in trouble.

 The dashboards roll-up data from nominated projects, automatically and in real-time.

 Some of the flexible cross-project reporting dashboards include: